 The lighthouse is a tourist attraction and opens to the public during summer.
 Make sure you have it on your bucket list if you are in Hel on your summer vacation 😊

-4. The Museum of Coastal Defence
+4. The Museum of Coastal Defence in Hel

-One of the most interesting fortifications in Poland, The Fortifications of the Hel Peninsula is stretching from Kuźnice right to Hel.
+One of the most interesting fortifications in Poland.
+The fortifications of the Hel Peninsula is stretching from Kuźnice right to Hel.
 The museum is based in two largest buildings: the artillery

-Is it worth to visit Hel in Poland?
+Is it worth visiting Hel in Poland?

-Near Hel, there are many picturesque white-sand dunes protected by the Nadmorski Landscape Park.
+Near Hel, there are many picturesque white-sand dunes protected by the Coastal Landscape Park.
 All of that makes the entire Hel Peninsula an extremely interesting destination to visit.
 A destination with beautiful nature and stunning landscape.

 There is no shortage of amazing places to stay during your holiday in HEL.
 Please see below some of the TOP hotels in Hel we have selected for you: